Home Invasion and Active Killer training

 Many of our plans for active shooter situations are based on an enemy who no longer exists.
 Spree killers–and other criminals–study our plans and adapt their tactics, techniques, and procedures (TTPs) to defeat them.
 Our training needs to keep up with the times.

 Many school districts base their “lockdown” plans on the formerly-true assumption that “an active shooter has never entered through a locked door.”
-That has not been true for half a decade.
+That has not been true for a decade.
 In 2012, a murderer shot through a window adjacent to the electronically locked front door of Sandy Hook Elementary to gain access to his child victims.
 In 2013, a contractor used his valid ID card to gain access to victims in the Washington Navy Yard.
 In Virginia Beach, the killer apparently did the same thing.
+In 2010, an active killer shot two people through the locked door of a closet at the ABB plant in St Louis.

 Hiding behind locked doors is still a good default–IF your door doesn’t have a glass window the killer can see and shoot through.
-If so, stacking on the adjacent wall to take advantage of the door’s “flow” probably makes better sense than hiding in the closet, and definitely makes better sense than hiding under non-bulletproof desks within sight of the window.
-Depending on the type of door and available materials, barricading the door may help, or may not.
-We can come to your classroom, church, or business to give you specifics.
+If so, stacking on the adjacent wall to take advantage of the door’s “flow” probably makes better sense than hiding in the closet, and definitely makes better sense than hiding under non-bulletproof desks within sight of the windows.

-On April 16, 2007, Professor Liviu Librescu blocked the door to Norris Hall’s Room 204, allowing many of his Virginia Tech students to escape through the classroom’s windows.
+On April 16, 2007, Professor Liviu Librescu blocked the door to Norris Hall’s Room 204, holding it shut while the killer shot him through the door, allowing almost all of his Virginia Tech students to escape through the classroom’s windows.

-How many more might Professor Librescu have saved, not just in his own classroom, if he had recruited the two biggest “jocks” in the classroom, instructed them to take the killer’s secondary weapons away, and used the “flow” of the door to offline the killer’s primary weapon (in that case, a pistol)?
+I have the highest respect for Professor Librescu, his quick thinking, and his courage.
+We should be naming schools after him.
+But how many more might he have saved, not just in his own classroom, if he had recruited the two biggest “jocks” in the classroom, instructed them to take the killer’s secondary weapons away, and used the “flow” of the door to offline the killer’s primary weapon (in that case, a pistol)?

 We don’t want you to die for your students, parishioners, or coworkers.
 We want you to take the bad guy’s weapons away and beat him senseless with them.
 It’s not as hard as it sounds, if you know what you are doing.
 These active shooters are not Navy SEALs.